Judge says Georgia’s GOP chairman had singular role in fake elector scheme

 The attorneys seeking to represent all 11 “alternate” electors are Holly Pierson and Kimberly Debrow.

-In his ruling, McBurney said the attorneys “may represent David Shafer or the other ten alternate elector but not both.”
+In his ruling, McBurney said the attorneys “may represent David Shafer or the other ten alternate electors — but not both.”

 McBurney is overseeing the court proceedings of a special grand jury in Fulton County investigating allegations that Trump and his allies wrongfully intervened to reverse now-President Biden’s victory in the state.